 - However, these participants cannot invest directly, they need to be members of the exchange to do so.
 Because not everybody can be a member, those who have let these participants trade in the markets for a fee; are called brokers.

 There are two types of brokers in India:

-- The former have operated in this business for decades and not only let you invest and trade in the markets but also offer you other services such as tax and retirement planning, portfolio management, and daily financial advice.
+- The former has operated in this business for decades and not only lets you invest and trade in the markets but also offers you other services such as tax and retirement planning, portfolio management, and daily financial advice.
 A comprehensive stockbroker offers customers a range of financial services.
 In general, individually licensed stockbrokers are assigned to customers.
 Brokerage companies employ research departments that provide recommendations to analysts and access to initial public proposals (IPOs).

 - On the other hand, are newer and only offer a tech platform (app and website) to trade on.
 No other services are offered here.
 They are also more affordable compared to full-discount brokers.
 Stockbrokers provide financial products, reciprocal fund access, banking products, and other services.
 A discount dealer offers a wide range of products and services which are similar to a full-service dealer, but with smaller commissions.